-- (1) A grantee is determined to have made a false statement on his/her application. - (2) A grantee violates any article of his/her pledge to the Minister of Education, Culture, Sports, Science and Technology. - (3) A grantee violates any Japanese laws and is sentenced and imprisoned for an indefinite period or for a period exceeding 1 year. - (4) A grantee is suspended from his/her university or preparatory educational institution or receives other punishment, or is removed from enrollment; in accordance with school regulations of the accepting institution. - (5) It has been determined that it will be impossible for a grantee to complete the course within the standard time period because of poor academic grades or suspension or absence from the university. - (6) A grantee has come to Japan without newly acquiring the "Student" residence status, or has changed his/her residence status to one other than "Student".
+- (1) A grantee is determined to have made a false statement on his/her application. - (2) A grantee violates any article of his/her pledge to the Minister of Education, Culture, Sports, Science and Technology. - (3) A grantee violates any Japanese laws and is sentenced and imprisoned for an indefinite period or for a period exceeding 1 year. - (4) A grantee is suspended from his/her university or preparatory educational institution or receives other punishment, or is removed from enrollment; in accordance with school regulations of the accepting institution. - (5) It has been determined that it will be impossible for a grantee to complete the course within the standard time period because of poor academic grades or suspension or has not attended the university. - (6) A grantee has come to Japan without newly acquiring the "Student" residence status, or has changed his/her residence status to one other than "Student".

-- (7) A grantee has received another scholarship (excluding those specified for research expenditures). - (8) A grantee proceeds to a more advanced level of education without receiving approval for an extension of the period of the scholarship. - (9) A grantee has quit Osaka University or has transferred to another graduate school. - (10) A grantee's yearly academic coefficient at each point in time is less than 2.30.
+- (7) A grantee proceeds to a more advanced level of education without receiving approval for an extension of the period of the scholarship. - (8) A grantee has withdrawn from Osaka University or has transferred to another graduate school. - (9) A grantee's yearly academic coefficient at each point in time is less than 2.30.